Universal Epic Universe: Dark Universe

 Home to the Universal Classic Monsters and intended as a modern-day follow-up to the classic era of the films, Dark Universe is set in the dreary Darkmoor Village.
-The area's backstory focuses on Dr. Victoria Frankenstein, the great-great-great granddaughter of Henry Frankenstein, a character that appeared in Frankenstein (1931) and Bride of Frankenstein (1935).
-Victoria has assembled together various creatures for experimentation, including Frankenstein's monster and Count Dracula, but they break free and terrorize the brave volunteers inside the catacombs underneath Frankenstein's manor.
-The "Dark Universe" name is revival of Universal's canceled franchise of the same name that had been intended to serve as a reboot of Universal Monsters, but was abandoned following the poor box office performance of The Mummy (2017).
+The area's backstory focuses on Dr. Victoria Frankenstein, the great-great-great-granddaughter of Henry Frankenstein, a character who appears in Frankenstein (1931) and Bride of Frankenstein (1935).
+Victoria has assembled various creatures for experimentation, including Frankenstein's monster and Count Dracula, but they break free and terrorize the brave volunteers inside the catacombs underneath Frankenstein's manor.
+The name Dark Universe revives the name of Universal's canceled Dark Universe film franchise that had been intended to serve as a reboot of Universal Monsters, but was abandoned following the poor box office performance of The Mummy (2017).

-In late 2021, patents were filed for a new motion-based dark ride, which features elements similar to the technology used on Harry Potter and the Forbidden Journey.
+In late 2021, patent applications were filed for a new motion-based dark ride, which features elements similar to the technology used on Harry Potter and the Forbidden Journey.
 This was later revealed to be Monsters Unchained: The Frankenstein Experiment, a dark ride using KUKA arm technology.
-Another featured ride is Curse of the Werewolf, a launched spinning coaster manufactured by Mack Rides themed after the character Maleva and her Guild of Mystics from the film The Wolf Man (1941).
+Another featured ride is Curse of the Werewolf, a launched spinning coaster manufactured by Mack Rides themed after the gypsy character Maleva and her Guild of Mystics from the film The Wolf Man (1941).
 Notable dining options include Das Stakehaus, a vampire-themed steakhouse; The Burning Blade Tavern, a themed bar; and De Lacey's Cottage.

 In June 2024, it was announced that Danny Elfman was set to compose the music for the land.